MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/model/services/fetchArticlesListThunk/README.md

-# `fetchArticlesList` Thunk Documentation
+# `fetchArticlesListThunk` Thunk Documentation

-The `fetchArticlesList` thunk is an asynchronous action designed to retrieve a list of articles from the backend, applying various filters and settings based on the current state in the Redux store.
+The `fetchArticlesListThunk` thunk is an asynchronous action designed to retrieve a list of articles from the backend, applying various filters and settings based on the current state in the Redux store.
 This thunk utilizes the `createAsyncThunk` function from Redux Toolkit to manage the asynchronous operation and state updates.

 ## Parameters